-Cosmetic Composite White Tooth FillingsWhite Composite Fillings:
+Cosmetic Composite White Tooth FillingsWhite Resin Composite Fillings:

 Tooth fillings are the final tooth restoration procedure with several different kinds of dental materials.
 The most important part of tooth fillings is the decay removal from a damaged and decayed tooth.
-There are two different tooth fillings, amalgam/silver filling and white composite filling.
+There are two different tooth fillings, amalgam/silver filling and white composite fillings.

 Amalgam/silver fillings are durable for stress-bearing area such as the molars.
 White/composite fillings are more appropriate for aesthetic area such as the front teeth.

 call our office in Chino Hills, CA at Peyton Dental & Specialties Phone Number 909-464-2682.

 Amalgam/silver fillings are made of at least 50% metal, so it is durable and strong.

 It has good physical properties that are more friendly to teeth.

 The most critical disadvantage of amalgam/silver fillings is mercury issue.